Chirishman/chirishman.github.io/_posts/2019-03-21-Check-For-Pending-Reboots.md

 ## Intro

 Here is a self contained snippet of code which I've assembled to easily check whether a reboot is pending on a given machine for _any_ reason.
-The list of check locations is based on/captured from xPendingReboot.
+The list of check locations is based on/captured from the xPendingReboot DSC resource.
 Full script is at the end.

 ## Scripts